C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 deactivate
 ```
 ## python3 virtualenv with pip
 This method uses pip (python package manager) to install virtualenv to a local directory.
+See this helpful guide for more in depth details, and to see different syntax between Unix/macOS and Windows: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 First we will need to use pip to install virtualenv.
 You will only need to run these commands once to install virtualenv:
 ```